gz/rust-slabmalloc/README.md

 ```

 Due to the use of [`const_fn`](https://github.com/rust-lang/rust/issues/57563),
-to use it with a stable rustc, the `unstable` of slabmalloc feature needs to be
+if you use the library with a stable rustc the `unstable` of slabmalloc feature
-disabled:
+needs to be disabled:

 ```
 slabmalloc = { version = ..., default_features = false }
 ```